- The Nine Employment Permits

 In some ways, this can be advantageous: it means there is always a back-up plan should your initial permit application fall through.
 There are plenty of ways to secure work in Ireland.
 On the other hand, without professional legal guidance, applicants run the risk of losing a lot of money by trial and error of each permit and visa type – especially since securing an Employment Permit does not guarantee a visa.

 How can IAS help me?

 The Immigration Advice Service hires only the best-of-the-best to provide legal and expert counsel.
-All our lawyers in Ireland are accredited and qualified to assist you from start to finish, helping you with your Employment Permit and then meeting the subsequent Employment Visa requirements.
+All our consultants in Ireland are accredited and qualified to assist you from start to finish, with the same expertise as an immigration lawyer they can help you with your Employment Permit and then meet the subsequent Employment Visa requirements.

 Ring the IAS today for expert guidance.
 Our team of immigration law specialists will complete your visa application, maximising your chances of success.

 How do I secure an Employment Visa to Ireland?